Neuritic Amyloid Plaques — Histomorphologic Evidence of Pathologic Synergy in AD

 2. Lipid membrane cofactors: Cholesterol-rich lipid rafts at neuronal membranes facilitate both Aβ aggregation and tau-Aβ interactions.
 Neuritic plaques in AD brain show enriched cholesterol in their immediate vicinity.

-3. Nucleation kinetics: Aβ oligomers dramatically accelerate the rate of tau fibril formation (nucleation-dependent polymerization), with fibril growth rates 10-100x faster in the presence of Aβ seeds[@chen2023].
+3. Nucleation kinetics: Aβ oligomers dramatically accelerate the rate of tau fibril formation (nucleation-dependent polymerization), with fibril growth rates 10-100x faster in the presence of Aβ seeds2Spatial relationship between amyloid and tau in AD (2018)2018 · PMID 29474158Open reference8.

 4. Strain propagation: Distinct Aβ conformers (strains) may template different tau pathology patterns, contributing to the clinical heterogeneity of AD.